ooigooig/portfolio/_posts/google cloud of Toronto copy.md

 **<mark><u>Why we need to use softmax function after cross entropy?</u></mark>**

-Because thecross entropy loss takes the logatithm of the probability.
-So in order to compute an efficient logarithm, we need to have a probability distribution that sums up to 1.
+Because thecross entropy loss takes the *logatithm of the probability*.
+So in order to compute an efficient logarithm, we need to have *a probability distribution that sums up to 1*.